mysticdevx/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 fail!
 Here's a few:

 - The initial [`cy.visit()`](/api/commands/visit) could respond with something other than success.
+Or, the mounted component may be incorrectly imported.
 - Any of the [`cy.get()`](/api/commands/get) commands could fail to find their elements in the DOM.
 - The element we want to [`.click()`](/api/commands/click) on could be covered by another element.
 - The input we want to [`.type()`](/api/commands/type) into could be disabled.
 - Form submission could result in a non-success status code.
-- The in-page JS (the application under test) could throw an error.
+- The in-page JS (the application under test) or the component could throw an error.

 Can you think of any more?